Patients in Charleston, SC can restore damaged teeth with ceramic dental crowns

 Your mouth is an important feature.
 Not only is your smile likely the first thing that people notice about you, the health of your mouth can be critical to the health of your body.
 Keeping your mouth in top shape and well protected is important.
 If teeth become damaged or decayed, it’s important to have them fixed quickly.

 Dental crowns are used for many reasons.
-Dr. Andrew Greenberg of Mouth Carolina Dentistry in Charleston, SC, uses ceramic dental crowns for several dentistry procedures.
+Dr. Andrew Greenberg of Mouth Carolina Dentistry, PA in Charleston, SC, uses ceramic dental crowns for several dentistry procedures.
 Dr. Greenberg helps his patients understand why crowns are used, the difference between a crown and a filling, how the procedure is performed, and the advantages of a dental crown.

 What is a dental crown and when is it used?